Making Documents Accessible

 The University of Washington, on all three campuses, provides a wide variety of tools to students, faculty, and staff for authoring electronic documents.
-When authoring documents using Microsoft Word, Adobe InDesign, other tools, or adding any PDF, it’s important to follow a few basic steps to assure your document is readable by individuals with disabilities.
+When authoring documents using Microsoft Office, Adobe InDesign, or creating any PDF, it’s important to follow a few basic steps to assure your document is readable by individuals with disabilities.
 The most common document file types are PDF files (.pdf) and Microsoft Word files (.docx) so that is the focus on this webpage but an overview of accessible documents can be found on UW Seattle's website.

 Before uploading any electronic document, consider if it needs to be uploaded in this particular format.
 Can the content be copied and pasted onto a regular webpage?
 Webpages use an HTML format and HTML is the most accessible format for information on the web.
 Therefore, it is best practice to have information on a webpage rather than within a PDF or Word document when possible.

 HTML content is the most accessible type, followed by MS Office, then PDF and the least accessible type of document is a PDF form.

 To get help on creating and editing accessible web pages within the uwb.edu website, contact the Advancement & External Relation's Web Team.

 Training for how to create accessible MS Office documents or internally remediate PDFs is offered on a request basis to individuals or departments.
 For PDF remediation, Adobe Acrobat DC needs to be purchased by the department and installed by UW Bothell IT.
 For more information, please contact Ana Thompson in the Office of Digital Learning & Innovation (DLI).

 - Ana Thompson

 Learning & Access Designer

 UW IT Accessibility Liaison Lead